Skip to content

 The ingestion pipeline matches emails to client minds using:

 When an email matches exactly one client, it is attributed automatically.
-When it matches zero clients, it is skipped silently.
+When it matches zero clients, it is held in a pending-attribution review queue (not dropped) so nothing from a new or unrecognized contact is lost.
 When it matches multiple clients, it is logged for manual resolution.

 The more stakeholder information you store, the better attribution works: